 When Jennifer Lawrence walked the Golden Globes red carpet recently and was asked what she was wearing, she replied, “Christian Dior Haute Couture—I don’t know what it means, but I had to say it.”

-It was a rare candid red carpet moment for sure, but something tells us a lot of folks don’t actually know what haute couture means.
-With the official haute couture shows kicking off today in Paris we decided to break down what haute couture actually is and what the fuss is all about.
+It was a rare candid red carpet moment for sure, but something tells us a lot of folks don’t actually know what the French phrase means.
+With the Fall 2015-2016 couture shows underway in Paris we decided to break down what haute couture actually is and what the fuss is all about.

 Haute couture—which literally means high sewing—can be traced back to the court of Louis XVI and Marie Antoinette’s reign, but it wasn’t formalized in France until English born designer Charles Worth burst onto the scene and opened his Paris atelier in 1858.